cakephp/docs/en/console-and-shells/helpers.rst

 .. versionadded:: 3.1
     Shell Helpers were added in 3.1.0

-Shell Helpers let you easily package up complex output generation code.
+Shell Helpers let you package up complex output generation code.
 Shell Helpers can be accessed and used from any shell or task::

     // Output some data as a table.